-a.
-Catch Basins shall be located:

-- At the radius return of street intersections.
-A maximum distance of 150 feet is allowed when drainage is required to go around a corner between a high point and a corner catch basin. - At maximum intervals of 500 feet along a continuous slope. - At all low points in streets, swales and ditches, where applicable. - At a location to provide a maximum of 800 feet of drainage from two directions. - b.
+- a.
+Inlets and rear-yard catch basins up to four (4) feet deep from invert to top of casting may be (two) 2 feet in diameter. - b.
+Inlets and rear-yard catch basins more than four (4) feet deep from the inlet to top of casting and all other catch basins shall be four (4) feet in diameter. - c.
+Catchbasins shall have a two-foot deep sump. - 2.
+Location - a.
+Catch Basins shall be located: - i.
+At the radius return of street intersections.
+A maximum distance of 150 feet is allowed when drainage is required to go around a corner between a high point and a corner catch basin. - ii.
+At maximum intervals of 500 feet along a continuous slope. - iii.
+At all low points in streets, swales, and ditches, where applicable. - iv.
+At a location to provide a maximum of 800 feet of drainage from two directions. - b.
 Standard rear yard basins shall be provided at all low points in easements.
 All catch basins shall be located within four (4) feet of lot corners.
-12-foot side yard easements to the street shall be included at all rear yard basins. - c.
-All catch basins and inlets located at low points in poor draining soils shall have a minimum of two ten (10)-foot runs of six (6) inches perforated pipe with pea gravel bedding and backfill.
+Twelve-foot (12') side yard easements to the street shall be included at all rear yard basins. - c.
+All catch basins and inlets located at low points in poor draining soils shall have a minimum of two (2) ten-foot (10') runs of six (6) inch perforated pipe with pea gravel bedding and backfill.
 Other trench collecting underdrains may be required, as required by the Township Engineer. - d.
 Catch basin leads may tap directly into sewers 48 inches in diameter and larger. - e.
-End-sections or headwalls shall be placed at all culverts and pipe inlets or outlets. - f.
+End-sections or headwalls shall be placed at all culverts and pipe inlets or outlets.
+Grouted stone rip-rap is required around all end sections; For minimum area and details of rip-rap see township standard detail sheet for drainage. - f.
 A prefabricated bar screen shall be used on all storm sewer openings 18 inches in diameter and larger.
-The bar screens shall be constructed according to an approved separate enlarged detail in the drawings and shall be designed to be sturdy, permanent easily maintained, non-clogging and shall have clear openings of no more than six (6) inches.
+The bar screens shall be constructed according to an approved separate enlarged detail in the drawings and shall be designed to be sturdy, permanent easily maintained, non-clogging, and shall have clear openings of no more than six (6) inches.
 Bar screens shall not be required on driveway culverts.

-F. UNDERDRAIN/SUMP PUMP SYSTEMS
+G. UNDERDRAIN/SUMP PUMP SYSTEMS